hyperlane-xyz/hips/HIP-3.md

 Note that calldata costs for processing the message are not explicitly calculated by the InterchainGasPaymaster.
 The maximum Hyperlane message size is 2 KiB, or 2048 bytes.
 Currently, the Ethereum calldata gas cost is 16 gas per non-zero byte, which comes out to a maximum of `32,768` gas.
 To avoid an additional required mapping in the InterchainGasCalculator of remote domain to the cost per byte of calldata, a flat cost of 32,000 gas to cover potential calldata costs is charged.

 ### **Rationale**

-< Dig into the design decisions that were made, and what motivations are at play.
-If applicable, list alternate designs that were given serious consideration.
-A complete rationale should raise important objections or concerns surfaced during HIP discussion. >

 #### Default vs non-default ISM distinction